Penelope Lyttelton, Viscountess Cobham

-Penelope Ann Lyttelton, Viscountess Cobham, (née Cooper; born 2 January 1954), is a British businesswoman known for her involvement in a number of quangos (an acronym for quasi-autonomous non-governmental organisations).
+Penelope Ann Lyttelton, Viscountess Cobham, (née Cooper; born 2 January 1954), is a British businesswoman known for her involvement in a number of quangos (quasi-autonomous non-governmental organisations).

 Personal life

 Penelope Ann Cooper was educated at St James's School, West Malvern.
 In 1974, she married John Lyttelton, son of Charles Lyttelton, 10th Viscount Cobham, and heir apparent to the Viscountcy of Cobham.
 Three years later, upon the death of her father-in-law, the couple became Viscount and Viscountess Cobham.
 Along with the title came the two-century-old Hagley Hall, a mansion in Worcestershire.
 Lady Cobham opened the hall to the public and developed it as a venue for conferences.

 Divorce

 Cobham became a special adviser to the heritage minister David Mellor in the newly created Department of National Heritage in 1992.
 In 1994, both Cobham and Mellor made public announcements describing that they had developed a close relationship with one another and intended to divorce their existing spouses.
 The Cobhams divorced in 1995.
 Viscountess Cobham and Mellor live in London.